 Currently the Group's liquidity enables it to meet the committed and due payments.

-Furthermore, the Group have drawn a long-term credit facility of EUR 50 million in 2021 which allowed it to repurchase in advance the bonds in balance at 31 December 2020 (RON 82,980,346) and reimburse minority shareholders loans of RON 54,003,847.
-During 2020, the focus of the business was on operations, liquidity and capital allocation.
+During 2021, the focus of the business was on operations, liquidity and capital allocation.
 The Group has access to a sufficient variety of sources of funding which enable it to meet its financial obligations when they become due.